sourcebots/docs/content/api/motor-board.md

 ```

 {{% notice warning %}}
-Changing the motor speed by more than 1 in a single operation (e.g. `-1` to `0`, `1` to `-1` etc.) will likely trigger the current protection and your robot will shut down with a distinct beeping noise.
+Sudden large changes in the motor speed setting (e.g. `-1` to `0`, `1` to `-1` etc.) will likely trigger the current protection and your robot will shut down with a distinct beeping noise.
 {{% /notice %}}